StarkArk/Tailored_Tails/README.md

 After pulling the dog breed, NYC, and related data from [various sources](https://github.com/StarkArk/Tailored_Tails/tree/main/Exploration/doggy_data) we created cleaned csv files.
 These [files](https://github.com/StarkArk/Tailored_Tails/tree/main/Exploration/cleaned_data) were then merged together and further cleaned.
-The product csv [file](https://github.com/StarkArk/Tailored_Tails/blob/main/Modeling/preprocessed_doggy.csv) was then used in our modelling [notebooks](https://github.com/StarkArk/Tailored_Tails/tree/main/Modeling) to produce our ['Random Forest Model'](https://github.com/StarkArk/Tailored_Tails/blob/main/Modeling/breed_rf_model.pkl).
-24 features are used to predict 50 possible targets(Breeds).
-With some experimentation we settled on Random Forest Classifier model.
+The product csv [file](https://github.com/StarkArk/Tailored_Tails/blob/main/Modeling/preprocessed_doggy.csv) was then used in our modelling [notebooks](https://github.com/StarkArk/Tailored_Tails/tree/main/Modeling) to produce our ['Model'](https://github.com/StarkArk/Tailored_Tails/blob/main/Modeling/breed_rf_model.pkl).
+24 features were used to predict 50 possible targets(Breeds).
+With some experimentation we settled on a Random Forest Classifier model.
 Other models were explored as well and
 ,after some optimization, they produced results that were in line with what was obtained from the Random Forest Classifier.

 ## Model Performance